How to prepare for a lesson observation review

 What is a lesson observation?

 Now, we’re sure if you are reading this you know the answer to this question.
-But just in case… A classroom observation (a.k.a. lesson observation) is the scenario of a lesson being observed, ideally by a senior member of the department or staff, to assess the quality of teaching.
+But just in case… A classroom observation is where a senior member of the department or staff watches a lesson to assess the quality of teaching.